Home > Tours > Europe Tours > Greece Tours > Greek Island Wanderer

 The island of Naxos is the largest (and some would argue the most beautiful) of the Cyclades.
 The god Dionysus is believed to have lived here and taught the inhabitants to cultivate wine, which still has an excellent reputation today.

 At the entrance to the harbour sits the grand Portara Stone that has greeted visitors for over 2500 years.
 The town itself is a mix of whitewashed houses and medieval Venetian mansions, with the fortified 'kastro' (castle) occupying a prominent position overlooking the bay.
 Our luggage will be taken directly to our hotel, meanwhile our tour leader will make recommendations for lunch after which, we'll be introduced to the town with a wander through the network of alleyways and courtyards, as well as the kastro before returning to our hotel later in the afternoon.
-Stay: Hotel Mare Naxia (Simple) (B)
+Stay: Hotel Mare Naxia (or similar) (Simple) (B)

 Today we have a full-day trip to explore the islands' interior.
 Heading inland, we'll leave the beaches of the west coast and head into the Tragea region, a vast highland valley dotted with olive trees, citrus plantations, and sleepy villages.